jaalto/project--shell-script-performance-and-portability/STYLE-GUIDE.md

 ### 1.3 Code Organization

-For best practises, divide program into sections.
-They are:
+#### 1.3.1 General Layout

+1.3.1 General Layout

+Use best practices by dividing the program into logical sections to improve scannability and structure.
+This structure ensures that dependencies
+(functions and constants) are defined before they are executed.

-- The comment block
+- The Comment Block: Script description, usage, and dependencies.
-- Constants
-- Functions
+- Constants: Global variables.
-- Program body in Main()

-In order to easily find the start of the program, put the entry point in `Main` as the bottom-most function.
-This provides consistency with the existing programming languages and allows readers to find the start of the program immediately.
+- Functions: Modular logic blocks.
+- program entry point at the bottom of the file.

-Relying on functions is a core design principle that modularizes logic from the outset.
+**Rationale:** Relying on functions is a core design principle that modularizes logic from the outset.
 It ensures variable localization, encourages thinking in discrete execution blocks, and keeps code segments concise and visible.
-This 'one-task-per-function' makes the program significantly easier to extend and maintain as it evolves.
+This 'one-task-per-function' makes the program easier to extend and maintain as it evolves.

+#### 1.3.2 The Main Function

+To easily identify the program's starting point, encapsulate the entry logic in a function named `Main` and place it as the bottom-most function in the script.

+**Rationale:** This provides consistency with the other programming languages allowing readers to find the start of the program in a quickly and intuitively.

 ```shell
 Main ()